kendopunk/typoglycemia-rs/README.md

 ## Background

-The phenomenon known as typoglycemia, is the ability to understand words when the first and last letters are stable, but the intermediate letters are scrambled.
-Your brain puts the letters back into a sequence again.
+The phenomenon known as typoglycemia describes the (unproven) cognitive ability to read a word when the first and last letters are stable, but the intermediate letters are scrambled.

 "Adncocrig to a rcheeasrer at Cdmgrbaie Usirveinty, it donse't metatr in waht oerdr
 the ltertes in a wrod are, the olny itapmrnot tinhg is that the frsit and last